When we talk about the quality of honey, two issues spring to mind:

 You may need to adjust the eyepiece to get a clear measurement like you would a microscope.
 You should see a clear line between the blue area and the white area.
 That line will give you the Brix percentage and the moisture level.

 Digital refractometers work the same way as analogue refractometers but use an LED light source.
 Once you have placed the sample on the screen, you flash the LED light, and the refractometer records the reading.
 The data result is displayed digitally, so if your eyesight is giving you trouble, this is a better option than the analogue refractometer.

-Although most refractometers are calibrated before shipment, it is best to verify by configuring it when you get it.
+Although most refractometers are calibrated before shipment, it is best to verify by configuring them when you get them.